 It takes 3 years to complete the complex.
 Unlike other Ottoman buildings, it was built in Seljuk architectural design.
 It has 20 semi domes and 2 minarets.

 9. Muğdat Mosque

 A Mugdat mosque lies in the city of Mersin.
 It has its name from Muqdad ibn Aswad, early Sahabah of the prophet Muhammad (SA).
 5500 people can pray inside the complex.
 The complex also has a library, a housing, and a nursery.
 There is a bazaar or market inside the basement of the complex.

 10. Mersin Grand Mosque

 Mersin Grand mosque lies near Ataturk Park, Akdeniz district of the city.
 The complex covers an area of 6400 square meters or 69000 square feet.
 It offers a praying capacity of 3000 people.
-It is the most outstanding religious complex in the city of Mersin.
-The parking area of the complex is located in the basement.
+It is one of the most outstanding religious complex in the city of Mersin.
+The parking area of the complex lies in the basement.